Print a Given Matrix in Spiral Form

 • colStart: start column of the matrix segment where we move from down to up.

-We can use a nested loop for the implementation: an outer loop to traverse each matrix segment and four inner loops to print each element in the segments in a clockwise manner.
-After each iteration, we reduce the horizontal and vertical boundary size by 1.
+We can use nested loops: an outer loop to explore each matrix segment and four inner loops to print each element in the segments in a clockwise manner.
+After each iteration of the outer loop, we reduce the horizontal and vertical boundary size by 1.
 For example, after traversing the outermost segment, the boundaries of the next segment will be rowStart + 1, colEnd - 1, rowEnd -1, and colStart + 1.

 Solution steps